Cat-Lips/GodotSharp.SourceGenerators/README.md

   * Advanced options available as attribute arguments:
     * source: relative or absolute path (use `/` as shortcut for `res://`)
     * resg: flags to configure generated output (see examples below)
-    * resx: flags to configure extra input (see examples below)
+    * resi: flags to configure extra input (see examples below)
     * xtras: scan for other file types (eg, txt, cfg, etc)
     * xclude: directories to exclude (addons is always excluded)
 #### Examples: